 The power of people

 We all must push ourselves to learn and grow in our own individual capacity.
-Yet, it’s paramount that we realize we can’t reach lofty goals or achieve significant success on our own.
-We must support, inspire, and learn from one another.
+Yet, it’s paramount we realize we can’t reach lofty goals or achieve significant success on our own.
+We must support, inspire and learn from one another.
 This philosophy is something I find particularly inspiring at UMB, and in Fort Worth specifically.

 Traversing the world of banking has kept both my personal and professional life interesting, to say the least.
 As I continue to move through varying parts of the banking world, I have a sincere sense of excitement to keep learning, sharing knowledge and helping our bank and community prosper.